stringstack/stringstack-core/README.md

 component (global singleton) since StringStack will not instantiate this object with the `new Class()` syntax.
 Otherwise the semantics of loading components of either form are identical.

+### Form 3 - JSON

+The final form is completely different than the other two forms.
+It is not instantiated, initialized or d-initialized.
+This form is for including JSON files.
+The files are parsed and returned as native javascript data structures.
+For example, in any component you could call `deps.get('./package.json')` and this would return the parsed package.json file for your application, assuming your current working directory is where your package.json file is located.
+This is a great way to load config or other meta data.

 ### Choosing a Form

 Should you use form 1 or form 2?
 The question is really about testing.
 If you want truly isolated tests, then you